 128A.
 Registrar

-(1) The Minister is to appoint a person employed under Part 3 of the Public Sector Management Act 1994 to be the Censorship Registrar.
+(1) The Minister is to appoint a person employed under Part 3 of the Public Sector Management Act 1994 to be the Registrar.

 (2) A person may hold the office of Registrar in conjunction with any other office in the Public Service.